josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 </CalloutPlusQuote>

 Most interviews will end with 5–10 minutes for you to ask anything you'd like.
 Don't pass up this valuable opportunity.
-Come prepared with some things you'd really like to know.
 Have a list of open-ended questions prepared.

 Ideally, pull from the list you put together in the "know what you want" section.
 Ask questions that help reveal how closely aligned this company is to your values and preferences.

-There are lots of resources available for this.
-Take the time to look up some good questions to ask employers.
-Ask anything you want to know about how the organization works, what the role entails, and how conflict is handled.

 Don't throw softballs.
 This is your chance to really dig. “_What's your favorite thing about this job_?” probably won't tell you much you didn't already know.

 Instead, try something like: “_what's your favorite thing about this company, and what's one thing you would change about it if you could_?”
 Push for the full story.

+This is probably your only chance to get an honest answer that hasn't been filtered through HR and marketing.
+Take full advantage.

 One of my personal favorite questions: “_what would make somebody successful in this role_?”
 It's open-ended, and hopefully, the answer describes you.
 If so, you can give a little nudge on that.
 But either way, it helps you understand the job, and the company's expectations.